RileyPoirier23/TattooAPP/README.md

 alter table public.profiles alter column hours set default '{}'::jsonb;
 alter table public.profiles add column if not exists subscription_tier text default 'free';

+-- Ensure Booking Requests have correct columns for Guest Flow and Archiving -- The status column is TEXT, so we don't need to alter it to add 'archived'.
--- Ensure Booking Requests have correct columns for Guest Flow alter table public.client_booking_requests add column if not exists updated_at timestamptz default now();
+-- This is just a safety check for other columns. alter table public.client_booking_requests add column if not exists updated_at timestamptz default now();
 alter table public.client_booking_requests add column if not exists guest_name text;
 alter table public.client_booking_requests add column if not exists guest_email text;